appacademy/intro_coding_workshop/lecture/module3.md

 2. Let's go back to the first example.
 Write a loop that prints out the statement "Hello, World!" three times with as least code as possible.

-3. Given a specific number, write a loop that will print `true` if the number is prime and `false` if the number is not.
+3. Given a specific number, write a program that will print `true` if the number is prime and `false` if the number is not.

 4. **CHALLENGE**: Write a loop that prints the first `n` numbers of the Fibonacci sequence